 The Tate

 To me this painting looks abstract, I would put it back in the jar labelled Modernism because it is clearly different from anything else being painted at the time, it is full of emotion, it is a depiction of what the artist feels, you can feel the cold wind and sea spray rather than see it clearly defined, this is not a traditional painting Clement Greenberg wrote "Turner was actually the first painter to break with the European tradition of value painting" (Francina, Harrison, Eds,1982, P99).
-Yet some would put this back in the traditional jar, again Clement Greenberg in the same paragraph wrote " the public soon forgave him his dissolution of form – besides, clouds and steam, mist water and light were not expected to have definite shape or form"(Francina, Harrison, Eds,1982, P99), Turner is Modernist and then is Traditionalist?, Rough Seas I would argue is a painting of the state of mind.
+Yet some would put this back in the traditional jar, again Clement Greenberg in the same paragraph wrote " the public soon forgave him his dissolution of form – besides, clouds and steam, mist water and light were not expected to have definite shape or form"(Francina, Harrison, Eds,1982, P99), Turner is Modernist and then is a Traditionalist?, Rough Seas I would argue is a painting of the state of mind.

 To further explore Modernism as a state of mind I have looked at 'Woman with Dead Child', 1903 by Kathe Kollwitz.